The Family Called At 2:14 AM. The Home That Answered With Calm Won The Arrangement.

 - Protects both immediate arrangements and quieter planning inquiries during peak strain

-The 90-Day Installation: Receive, Coordinate, Continue
+The Core Protocol Launch: Receive, Coordinate, Continue

 Receive